Oriented Birkhoff sections of Anosov flows: Partial Sections and Birkhoff sections

 \begin{lemma}[Fried-desingularisation~\cite{Fri}] We suppose~$f\colon S\to M$~$\delta$-strong.
 Then for all~$\epsilon>0$, there exists a~$\delta$-strong partial section~$S'$ in an~$\epsilon$-neighborhood of~$f(S)$, homologous to~$f(S)$ relatively to~$f(\partial S)$ and a bounded and piecewise continuous function~$T\colon \Int(S)\to\RR$ such that~$(x\in S)\mapsto \phi_{T(x)}(f(x))$ is a bijection from~$\Int(S)$ to~$\Int(S')$. \end{lemma}

 Notice that the surface~$S$ is not necessarily connected.
 Outside small neighborhood of~$\Gamma$, the surface~$S'$ can be taken in an~$\epsilon$-flow box of~$f(S)$.
-Close to~$\Gamma$, it is not necessarily the case since the desingularisation may require to do bounded but non-small homotopies along the flow.
+Close to~$\Gamma$, it is not necessarily the case since the desingularisation may require doing bounded but non-small homotopies along the flow.

 The following proof is due to Fried, but is made more precise using the~$\delta$-strong hypothesis.

 \begin{proof} Denote by~$f^*\colon \Section_1^*\to M_\Gamma$ the lift of~$f$ defined above the lemma.
 For a function~$T\colon \Section_1^*\to\RR$, we define the map~$f^*_T\colon \Section_1^*\to M_\gamma$ by~$f^*_T(x)=\phi_{T(x)}(f^*(x))$.
 Because~$f\colon S\to M$ is~$\delta$-strong, we can find a function~$T_1\colon \Section_1^*\to [\epsilon/3,\epsilon/3]$ such that the image of~$f^*_{T_1}$ has only transverse self-intersections.